hdpe/sdr-client/README.md

 }
 ```

-(ensuring you import the *generated* `Greeting` class from `greeting.model.client`.)
-Ensure the server application is running, and run the test to verify it passes!
+ensuring you import the *generated* `Greeting` class from `greeting.model.client`.

+Check the server application is still running, and run the test to verify it passes!

 ## But, in real life... ##

 Obviously the above example is pretty contrived, as the same result could be achieved just by using the original `@Entity` class and Spring's `RestTemplate`.
-See the tests in `sdr-client-test-it` for the more worthwhile demonstrations of this tool described below.

-### Assocations ###
+### Associations ###

  The power comes when associations between entities are introduced - when navigating entity associations via the client data model accessors, HTTP requests will be issued to lazily retrieve the associated objects, transparently navigating the HATEOAS links in the returned HAL JSON.

 ### Data model artifact ###

 The other primary motivation for this tool is so that a data model can be generated for use by a client application that does *not* have a dependency on the server application code.
 For this, it is suggested that you generate the data model into a separate artifact, which imports the server project as an *optional* dependency so it is not resolved by the client application transitively.
-See the `sdr-client-test-client` module for an example of this.

 ## Usage ##

-### Entity assocations ###
+### Entity associations ###

 #### Class level ####